Allama Iqbal Express

 The Allama Iqbal Express (علامہ اقبال ایکسپریس) is a passenger train operated daily by Pakistan Railways between Karachi and Sialkot, two important industrial hubs of Pakistan.
 The trip takes approximately 25 hours and 30 minutes to cover a published distance of 1362 km, traveling along the Karachi–Peshawar Railway Line, Shahdara Bagh–Chak Amru Branch Line and Wazirabad–Narowal Branch Line.

 History

 The Allama Iqbal Express is one of the oldest express trains of Pakistan, beginning in 1940 as the Shaheen Express from Karachi to Sialkot via Faisalabad.
-In 1985, Shaheen Express was renamed to Allama Iqbal Express, in honor of Pakistan's famous poet Dr. Muhammad Iqbal.
+In 1985, Shaheen Express was renamed to Allama Iqbal Express, in honor of Pakistan's famous poet Dr. Muhammad Iqbal, who was born in Sialkot.

 Route

 In 1998, the Allama Iqbal Express was redirected via Wazirabad Junction to Sialkot Junction.
 In 2004, it was again redirected to the current route via Narowal Junction.